 Fiat Group Automobiles and Nanjing Automobile Corporation signed the withdrawal of Fiat from the Nanjing-Fiat joint venture.
-The unwinding of the joint venture their plans to restructure the Chinese automotive business.
+The unwinding of the joint venture will allow the two groups to concentrate on their plans to restructure the Chinese automotive business.